 Ken Ehrlich, longtime Grammy producer, received interest from many performers for the Bowie tribute.
 He opted to stick to his original idea of a solo performance by Gaga, who was nominated for Best Song Written for Visual Media this year.
-The six-minutes Gaga took the stage for was more than just a performance and more than a marketing stint.
-Her rendition of the ten-song medley paid tribute to not only Bowie, but to the many stages of his career.
+The six minutes Gaga took the stage for were more than just a performance and more than a marketing stint.
+Her rendition of the 10-song medley paid tribute to not only Bowie, but to the many stages of his career.

 The effects, while some may say were excessive, were reminiscent of Bowie’s ever-evolving performances.
 Just 35 days after the passing of a true legend, Gaga brought to the stage a performance most artists couldn’t have dreamed of: a performance that carried on Bowie’s legacy in so many ways, and that brought his essence back to life.